Acer Aspire One D250

 Notes: Note globale: 80%

-Source: HardwareLuxx Allemand DE→FR Archive.org version
+Source: HardwareLuxx DE→FR Archive.org version

 Critique simple, disponibles en ligne, Longue, Date: 05/15/2010